bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # components xml of &lt;bes fixlet&gt; : string

 If the specified fixlet is a baseline, then this inspector returned the XML representation of the baseline components.
-Use component groups of &amp;lt;bes fixlet&amp;gt; instead.
+Use component groups of &lt;bes fixlet&lt; instead.

 # creation time of &lt;bes fixlet&gt; : time